ARYPROGRAMMER/InterviewMe/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Development Guidelines

+- Follow the existing code style and naming conventions
+- Write tests for new features or bug fixes
+- Update documentation for any changed functionality
+- Reference relevant issues in your pull request

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

-## ✨ Live Demo

-Visit the live application at [https://interview-me-beta.vercel.app/](https://interview-me-beta.vercel.app/)

 ## 🙏 Acknowledgments